rithvikvibhu/hs-countdown/README.md

 # Handshake Countdown

-A simple website to track historic events related to the [Handshake](https://handshake.org) Blockchain.
+A simple website to track historic events related to the [Handshake](https://handshake.org) blockchain.

+This consists of:
+- A Node.js Express server with Socket.io that connects to an hsd node for blockchain events
+- A React webpage that connects to the server and listens for updates

 ## To run